 TWO SHINING EXAMPLES

 Christ, too, lived a life of perpetual virginity.
-The two persons, who were virgins their entire lives, are the highest examples of what it means to be human that have existed or will ever exist .
+The two persons – male and female – who were virgins their entire lives are the highest examples ever of what it means to be human.
 They missed out on nothing.
 We should desire to be like them in every possible way because they show us what it means to be truly human.

 FROM THE CROSS TO GLORY